Here's what's in the House Democrats' stimulus relief plan | NewsChannel 3-12

 The House plan would extend the 15% increase in food stamp benefits through September, instead of having it expire at the end of June.

-It also contains $880 million for the Special Supplemental Nutrition Program for Women, Infants, and Children, known as WIC.
+It also contains $880 million for the Special Supplemental Nutrition Program for Women, Infants, and Children, known as WIC, to help increase participation and temporarily improve benefits, among other measures.
 Biden called for investing $3 billion in the program.

 And it would allow states to continue the Pandemic-EBT, which provides families whose children’s schools are closed with funding to replace free- and reduced-price meals the kids would have received, through the summer.